 No matter the type of industrial robot you’re working with — SCARA, Delta, Artesian, Collaborative, etc. — conveyors are a necessary companion.
 They bring parts to the robot and take them away once the operation is complete.
 In many cases, robots pick and place parts from conveyors as they’re moving.
-Our Automation Series Conveyors were designed with robotic applications in mind.
+Our Automation Series Conveyors were designed with robotic industry applications in mind.
 They are versatile and lightweight, with gearmotor packages that can be easily integrated with PLCs and robot control systems.

 Design World Magazine recently highlighted an application that uses 28 of our AS40 conveyors to help reduce part handling at Byrne Electrical Specialists.
 The conveyors are in a set of three robotic assembly cells that assemble electrical outlets.